toyboks/camera_stream/README.md

 Currently video is both transmitted and received by the same computer (windows), for test purposes.

-To build tranmitter and receiver use build_all script.
+To build tranmitter and receiver use build_all script (cmake and msbuild needed).
 To use tranmitter and receiver use run_all script.